-High School Special Students and Early College Credit Program
+High School Special, Dual Enrollment, and Early College Credit Program Students

 Students currently enrolled in high school may apply to any of the UW-Platteville campuses for concurrent coursework.
 The University of Wisconsin-Platteville allows high school students to take college courses through the Early College Credit Program (ECCP) or as a High School Special student providing they meet the requirements for entry, receive necessary approval from their full time school district of attendance, and course availability.
 Application deadlines may be viewed on the High School Special Student webpage.